scottaohara/a11y_styled_form_controls/README.md

 1. [Search Component](src/search)

+## Contribute?
+There are still patterns to make and test, as well as retesting of current patterns to ensure nothing gets stale.
+[File or check out available issues](https://github.com/scottaohara/a11y_styled_form_controls/issues) for some of the stuff that needs working on :)

 ## License, Thanks, and such
 Everything here is under an [MIT license](https://github.com/scottaohara/accessible-components/blob/master/LICENSE.md).

-Special thanks to [Eric Bailey](https://github.com/ericwbailey) for helping me review many of these components.
+Special thanks to [Eric Bailey](https://github.com/ericwbailey) for helping me review the content written for many of these components.

 While I was unaware of [WTFForms](http://wtfforms.com/) when starting this project, it is still a great example of what can be done with only CSS, and served as an excellent baseline to compare against.
 Thank you <a href="https://twitter.com/mdo">mdo</a> and to those involved with that project.

 Additional thanks to [Josh Drumm](https://twitter.com/wwnjp), [James Curd](https://github.com/aminimalanimal), [Adrian Roselli](http://adrianroselli.com/), [Sara Soueidan](https://www.sarasoueidan.com/), [Heydon Pickering](https://inclusive-components.design/), [Richard Keizer](https://codepen.io/rakeizer), [Chris O'Brien](https://github.com/a11ycob) and [Alexander Farkas](https://github.com/aFarkas).
-They have each provided inspiration or excellent resources that have been quite helpful in the building of these components.
+They have each provided inspiration and/or excellent resources that have been quite helpful in the building of these components.